-Wilderness Campsites are located just west of Youbou allowing easy access to this community and the beauty of the Lake.
+Forestry Campsites are located just west of Youbou allowing easy access to this community and the beauty of the Lake.
 More Information about these campgrounds is available from our campground list.

 Come see for yourself.
 Youbou on Vancouver Island where the people are friendly, time slows to a halt, the air is fresh and the water is blue.

 History of Youbou

 The community of Youbou, 10 km from Lake Cowichan on North Shore Road, is the second largest community on Cowichan Lake.
 Youbou was named for the original mill owners, Mr. Yount and Mr. Bouton.

 Logging in the area dates back as early as 1907 by a company later known as Empire Lumber Company who secured large blocks of timber around Caycuse and Youbou by building the E&N Railway to Lake Cowichan, which was completed in 1913.